jmahler/jmahler.github.io/_posts/2014-02-27-tesla_interview.md

 tags: [Linux]
 ---

+Practically from birth I have had an interest in cars.
+More recently, thanks to Tesla and Elon Musk, I have become awakened to the benefits of electric cars and it has forever changed my perspective on my beloved gas cars.
+So when a classmate of mine told me that Tesla was having a job fair my response was where do I sign up?

 I introduced myself to Tesla Motors by attending a job fair they had at their plant in Fremont.
 The event was an absolute mad house.